projectceladon/celadon-documentation/source/tutorials/pnp-testsuites/pnp-testsuites.rst

     #.
 Open the browser app and navigate to the example testing website.
-       Press :kbd:`home` to move the app to the background, and then launch the browser app again to check the original navigation can be comlete automatically without manual operations (i.e. warm launch).
+       Press :kbd:`home` to move the app to the background, and then launch the browser app again to check the original navigation can be completed automatically without manual operations (i.e. warm launch).

     #.
 Set up HSC environment.